Seven Rivers District Fall Camporee

 After Tribal Council we headed back to our site.
 We sat around our own campfire and talked about the weekend.
 Sunday morning we rose early and had a quick breakfast.
 We attended a short non-denominational service after colors and then headed home to Franklin.

 The Camporee gave all our Scouts a chance to interact with Troops from around our district.
 All of the Survivor events challenged the Scouts to use their Scouting skills and practice working together in Patrols.
-The boys are really getting to know each other well!
+The Scouts are really getting to know each other well!
 We were lucky to have decent weather for the Survivor events and we’re looking forward to more camping in November!